 In a survey of the NEJM Catalyst Insights Council sponsored by Optum, respondents express enthusiasm for value-based care but have conflicting opinions about just how far along that path they should go.

-Adam L. Beckman, Laura Chmar, Travis Broome, Bob Kocher & Farzad Mostashari
+Article by Adam L. Beckman, Laura Chmar, Travis Broome, Bob Kocher & Farzad Mostashari

 A care and payment model that engages primary care physicians in an aligned model built on trust and value could result in better patient care at lower costs.

-J. Michael McWilliams, Laura A. Hatfield, Bruce E. Landon, Pasha Hamed & Michael Chernew
+Article by J. Michael McWilliams, Laura A. Hatfield, Bruce E. Landon, Pasha Hamed & Michael Chernew

 After 3 years of the MSSP, participation in shared-savings contracts by physician groups was associated with savings for Medicare that grew over the study period, whereas hospital-integrated ACOs did not produce savings (on average) during the same period.